vegaprotocol/vega/codingstyle.md

 ### By popular demand:

 Named return values are perfectly fine.
-They can be useful in certain scenario's (changing return values in defer functions, for example).
+They can be useful in certain scenarios (changing return values in defer functions, for example).